FAQ

 Why are the centres part of schools?

 Centres are located at or near schools to give families easy access to advice, programs and services, and give schools the opportunity to work with families from the time children are born through to starting school and beyond.
-The centres will assist children to be ready to start school, and to become happy, confident learners.
+The centres assist children to be ready to start school, and to become happy, confident learners.

 What is the State Government’s role?